Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-removing-html-tags.md

   - javascript
 ---

-I recently needed to **remove all HTML tags** from text content of my own application to return the clean text.
+I recently needed to **remove all HTML tags** from the text content of my application to return the clean text.

 In this case, it was to share a **plain text** version for meta descriptions.
 It can also be used for several other outputs.

-SotToday I'll show you how to remove HTML tags in Javascript.
+Today I'll show you how to remove HTML tags in Javascript.

-There are two ways of doing this, which are not fully safe if your application accepts user inputs.
+I'll show you two ways of removing HTML tags from a string.

-Users love to break scripts like this and especially method one can give you some vulnerabilities.
+I want to note that when you accept user input, you should always opt for a more secure server-side check.

 ## 1. JS remove HTML tags with innerHTML